Aaron and Adam Weis: Life

 Following the shooting of the film, names and pictures of the twins and their role were published in Viltis magazine in December 1985.
 Still, the film as published treated them as non-speaking extras; so they remained uncredited and largely unknown to the public.
 They were pictured in People magazine as "unknown extras".
 After a few more casting calls, their only other appearance was in a SeaWorld commercial together with other twins, most notably Mary-Kate and Ashley Olsen, after which they did not follow an acting career.

-They graduated in 1999 as co-valedictorians from Clairemont High School, subsequently from University of California, Santa Barbara and obtained their teaching credentials.
+They graduated in 1999 as co-valedictorians from Clairemont High School, subsequently attended University of California, Santa Barbara and San Francisco State University and obtained their teaching credentials.
 Now they both work as teachers in San Francisco Bay Area.
-Adam teaches fifth grade at Berkeley Arts Magnet school (since 2008), Aaron sixth grade math and science at Rooftop Alternative School in San Francisco.
-Both have been awarded the title of Bay Area Teacher of the Month by the non-profit organization 826 Valencia, Aaron in September 2014 and Adam in May 2015.
+Aaron teaches sixth grade math and science at Rooftop Alternative School in San Francisco, Adam teaches fifth grade at Berkeley Arts Magnet school (since 2008).
+As of 2018, Adam received a Classroom Grant from the Berkeley Public Schools Fund each year for the annual outdoor education trip, introduced to the school by him.
+Both brothers have been awarded the title of Bay Area Teacher of the Month by the non-profit organization 826 Valencia, Aaron in September 2014 and Adam in May 2015.
 In May 2018, Aaron was named a San Francisco's 2017-18 Teacher of the Year honoree by mayor Mark Farrell.
+Since the early 2010s, Aaron has been a teacher representative of the Parent-teacher association; he was honored by the San Francisco Second District PTA in 2022 on the occasion of the organzation's 125th birthday.